zengbing15/lumos_doc/docs/tutorials/indexer.md

 :::

+## Prerequisites

+The following prerequisites apply for setting up the Lumos indexer:

+- Node.js and Yarn are installed.
+- Dependencies for build tools are installed.

 ## Environment

 The following examples are verified on Ubuntu 20.04.2.
 Steps on the other platforms can be adjusted accordingly.

 ## Set Up the RocksDB Backed Indexer

-The following prerequisites apply for setting up the RocksDB backed indexer:

-- Node.js and Yarn are installed.
-- Dependencies for build tools are installed.

 ### Step 1.
 Install the indexer package.

-The following example installs the RocksDB backed indexer as a dependency for a project.
+The following commands install the RocksDB backed indexer as a dependency for <var>mydapp</var>.

 ```shell
 $ cd mydapp